gaurav20161/Register/README.md

 # Key Features:

-User Registration: Users can create accounts by providing essential information such as name, email, and password.
+- **User Registration**: Users can register using essential information such as name, email, password and photo.

 Event/Course/Membership Registration: Users can browse available events, courses, or membership options, select their preferred choices, and complete the registration process.